aws-samples/aws-modernization-with-docker/content/90_conculsion/_index.md

 - **Reproducible Infrastructure**: The entire pipeline and deployment infrastructure is defined as code
 - **Version Control**: Infrastructure changes can be tracked alongside application code
 - **Consistency**: Ensures development, testing, and production environments remain consistent
+- **Advanced Deployment Strategies**: Support for blue/green and canary deployments

 ## 💼 Business Value